mfyke/Bank-API/README.md

 ## Description

 This project is a banking API that features password authentication using the `bcrypt` and `express-session` packages.
-It also uses the popular ORM Sequelize to interact with an PosgreSQL database and model the data.
+It also uses the popular ORM Sequelize to interact with an PostgreSQL database and model the data.

 ## Specifications